rakzcs/cookbook/Garlic Confit Caesar Dressing.md

 2. **Blend Dressing:** Transfer to a jar with lemon juice, Parmesan, Worcestershire, and egg yolk.
 Purée until thick.
 3. **Season:** Adjust with salt and pepper.
 4. **Serve or Store:** Use immediately or refrigerate for up to 5 days.

-This garlic confit Caesar dressing adds a deep, savory flavor to any salad, making it a gourmet addition to your meals.